beauty and darkness

-- Nazi Death Cult inspects the former grounds of the Sachsenhausen concentration camp, considering whether locating beauty now in such profoundly dark places does or does not amount to obscenity.
+- Nazi Death Cult inspects the former grounds of the Sachsenhausen concentration camp, considering whether locating beauty now in such a profoundly dark place does or does not amount to obscenity.

-- Satan's Selfies pairs Lucifer's imagined headshots with some of the ugly things our culture values these days (images complete, but text is still under construction at this time).
+- Satan's Selfies pairs Lucifer's imagined headshots for the sexting-and-hookup scene with some of the ugly things - we used to call them sins - our culture values these days.
+(Gallery still under construction, coming soon.)

 Such pictures are a chill breeze from nowhere, reminders that, outside Hollywood, evil is baffling yet all too material, and that superficial loveliness, evil's sometime raiment, must never be thought redemptive nor mistaken as evil's antidote.

 Except where otherwise indicated, all text and images on HunterMadsen.com are copyrighted by Hunter Madsen (2022).
 All rights reserved, no reproduction without prior written permission.